-We will need approval from Full Council to begin charging a CIL, and we will publish this adoption date on our website when it is finalised.
+We will need approval from Full Council to begin charging a CIL, and subject to this approval, we intend to commence charging on Monday 4th January 2016.

 2.0 CIL and other planning documents

 To adopt a CIL, we need bring together "relevant evidence" which shows our aspirations for growth, the infrastructure needed to support that growth and its cost.
 We also need to show that the proposed charge will not discourage new developments from being built.